longtv2222/IGDB/README.md

 ![ScreenShot](/User_Usage/3.png)

+## Documentation
+* Please refer to [this document](https://github.com/longtv2222/IGDB/blob/master/User_Usage/Documentation.pdf) for detailed information on all IGDB's endpoints.

 ## License
 * This project is licensed under the Apache-2.0 License - see the [LICENSE](https://github.com/longtv2222/IGDB/blob/master/LICENSE) file for more details.